anvilabs/dotfiles/README.md

   program = /usr/local/bin/gpg2
 ```

-When you're done updating your dotfiles, run `$ syncdotfiles` to apply your changes.
+If you added your local dotfiles in `~/.dotfiles/symlinks`, run `$ syncdotfiles` to apply your changes.

 ## Credits